ngalter/fitness/README.md

 # Specifications

 The Fitness Tracker application uses Express, Node.js, MongoDB and Mongoose.
-It is deployed on Heroku.
+It is deployed on Heroku at https://carry-that-weight.herokuapp.com.
 The front-end code is written in HTML, CSS and JavaScript and was given as part of the assignment.

 As a developer my job was to develop the Mongo database model, Mongoose schema and Express routes.